-Deans and directors of programs at the Washington College of Law shall be appointed by the Dean of the Washington College of Law, with no appointment to be made that is unacceptable to a majority of the members of the tenure-line and term faculty.
+Deans and directors of programs at the Washington College of Law shall be appointed by the Dean of the Washington College of Law, with no appointment to be made that is unacceptable to a majority of the members of the tenured, tenure-track and term faculty.

-The provost appoints the Dean of the Washington College of Law with the advice of the tenure- line faculty of the Washington College of Law and the approval of the president and the Board of Trustees.
+The provost appoints the Dean of the Washington College of Law with the advice of the tenured and tenure-track faculty of the Washington College of Law and the approval of the president and the Board of Trustees.
 The Dean of the Washington College of Law: